 - Data should not be shared informally.
 When access to confidential information is required, employees can request it from their manager.

-- Coaching for Talent and iPapilio JS Ltd will provide training to all employees to help them understand their responsibilities when handling data.
+- Coaching to Reconnect will provide training to all employees to help them understand their responsibilities when handling data.